 Sport as an industry contributes to the economy in several ways, not least in the employment that it generates.
-This is not just the professional sportspersons but also the sports-related occupations such as groundstaff and equipment manufacturers as well the less sportsspecific ones of clerks, receptionists and salespersons, all of which are needed to keep the sports business afloat.
+This is not just the professional sportspersons but also the sports-related occupations such as ground staff and equipment manufacturers as well the less sports-specific ones of clerks, receptionists and salespersons, all of which are needed to keep the sports business afloat.
 In turn the spending of these employees can boost other sectors of the economy.
 The existence of a major sports club can assist economic growth in a particular locality via spending, sponsorship and attracting inward investment by putting the area 'on the map'.
-It has been estimated that in 1995 employment in Britain attributable to sport totalled 415,000, roughly 1.6 per cent of all employment.
-In terms of value added to the economy, sports-related activity in 1995 was responsible for 1.6 per cent of the Gross Domestic Product or $\pounds 9.8$ billion.
+It has been estimated that in 2000 employment in England attributable to sport totalled 400,000, just under 2.0 per cent of all employment.
+In terms of value added to the economy, sports-related activity in England generated £9.8 billion in 2000, around 1.5 per cent of England's total value-added.